Travel to Peru for 1 month: the ultimate travel itinerary

 If you are coming from elsewhere in Peru, check flight and bus options.
 You can fly from Lima to Chachapoyas twice a week (Monday and Thursday) with ATSA, as well as from Tarapoto and Jaén.
 There is also a bus from Lima, but this takes almost 24 hours.
 Regular buses also run from coastal cities like Trujillo and Chiclayo, or Tarapoto.

-The proposed itinerary provides a healthy balance between hidden gems and touristic highlights in Peru.
-Depending on how much time you have to travel, you can change, eliminate or add other destinations.
+The proposed Peru travel itinerary provides a healthy balance between hidden gems and touristic highlights.
+Depending on how much time you have to travel, you can change, eliminate, or add other destinations.
 There are a few places that weren't included, but definitely worth visiting, such as:

 The Coast: Go to Mancora if you love the combination of surf and party.
 It is also a great stop if you are traveling onward to Ecuador.